jboss-developer/jboss-eap-quickstarts/ejb-remote/README.md

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

+This quickstart consists of multiple projects, so it deploys and runs differently in JBoss Developer Studio than the other quickstarts.

+1. Install the required Maven artifacts and and deploy the server side of the quickstart project.
+   * Right-mouse on the `jboss-ejb-remote-server-side` project and choose `Run As` --> `Maven Install`.
+   * Right-mouse on the `jboss-ejb-remote-server-side` project and choose `Run As` --> `Run on Server`.

+2. Build and run the client side of the quickstart project.
+   * Right-mouse on the `jboss-ejb-remote-client` project and choose `Run As` --> `Java Application`.
+   * In the `Select Java Application` window, choose `RemoteEJBClient - org.jboss.as.quickstarts.ejb.remote.client` and click `OK`.
+   * The client output displays in the `Console` window.

 Debug the Application
 ------------------------------------